A.19. Common libvirt Errors and Troubleshooting

 - Install a CA certificate.

-NoteFor more information on CA certificates and configuring system authentication, refer to the Configuring Authentication chapter in the Red Hat Enterprise Linux 7 Domain Identity, Authentication, and Policy Guide.
+NoteFor more information on CA certificates and configuring system authentication, see the Managing Certificates and Certificate Authorities chapter in the Red Hat Enterprise Linux 7 Domain Identity, Authentication, and Policy Guide.

 - Do not use TLS; use bare TCP instead.
 In